 BIOL 208.
 Anatomy and Physiology II.
 3 Credits.

 Structure and functions of the organs and systems of the human body with expanded coverage of topics such as mechanisms of disease.
-Topics include: digestive, respiratory, cardiovascular, urinary, reproductive and endocrine systems.
+Topics include: digestive, respiratory, cardiovascular, urinary, reproductive, and endocrine systems.
 Three 1-hr lectures.
 Offered alternating semesters.
-Biology majors in the Education studies and Pre-Physical Therapy studies may take this course for Biology credit.
-Prerequisites: BIOL 207 and BIOL 209.
+Biology majors in Education studies and Pre-Physical Therapy studies may take this course for Biology credit.
+Prerequisites: BIOL 207.
+Corequisites: BIOL 288.

 BIOL 217.
 Genetics.
 3 Credits.

 Genetics explores basic facts to major principles of chromosomal, molecular, quantitative, population, and evolutionary genetics.
-Pre-requisites are General Biology I (BIOL 111 or 121) and General Biology II (BIOL 112 or 122) with grades of C or better.
-Co-requisite: BIOL 218.
+Pre-requisites are General Biology I BIOL 111 and General Biology II BIOL 112 with grades of C or better.
+Co-requisite: BIOL 297.
 Offered: Spring.

 BIOL 221.
 Introductory Nutrition.
 3 Credits.